Kartvelian languages

 The Kartvelian languages (/kɑrtˈvɛliən, -ˈviːl-/ kart-VEL-ee-ən-,_---VEEL--; ქართველური ენები), also known as South Caucasian or Kartvelic languages, are a language family indigenous to the South Caucasus and spoken primarily in Georgia.
-There are approximately 5 million Georgian language speakers worldwide, with large groups in Russia, Iran, the United States, the European Union, Israel, and Turkey.
-The Kartvelian family has no known relation to any other language family, making it one of the world's primary language families.
+There are approximately 5 million Georgian language speakers worldwide.
+The Kartvelian family is not related to any other language family in the world, making it one of the primary language families.

-The most widely spoken of these languages is Georgian.
-The earliest literary source in any Kartvelian language is the Old Georgian Bir el Qutt inscriptions, written in ancient Georgian Asomtavruli script at the once-existing Georgian monastery near Bethlehem, dated to c.
+The most widely spoken Kartvelian language, and the only literary language in the family, is standard Georgian.
+The earliest written source attesting to the existence of any Kartvelian language is an Old Georgian inscription located at the now-defunct Georgian Orthodox monastery near Bethlehem, dated to c.
 430 AD.
 Georgian scripts are used to write all Kartvelian languages.

 Status

 Georgian is the official language of Georgia (spoken by 90% of the population) and serves as its main language for literary and business use.
 It is written with an original and distinctive alphabet, and the oldest surviving literary text dates from the 5th century AD.
-The old Georgian script seems to have been distinct from every other language, but shows possible influence from the Greek alphabet or Semitic writing systems.
+The old Georgian script seems to have been distinct from every other language, but their alphabetical order largely corresponds to the Greek alphabet, with the exception of letters denoting uniquely Georgian sounds, which are grouped at the end.

-Mingrelian has been written with the Georgian alphabet since 1864, especially in the period from 1930 to 1938, when the Mingrelians had some cultural autonomy, and after 1989.
+Mingrelian has historically been only a spoken, regional language and Mingrelian speakers have traditionally relied on the standard Georgian as their literary language.
+Through the late 19th century there were no known written Mingrelian grammar books or dictionaries.
+There have been some limited publications in Mingrelian throughout the 20th and 21st centuries, but printing publications in Mingrelian is controversial because it is seen as deviation from its historic profile as a non-literary language.

 The Laz language was written mainly between 1927 and 1937, and then in Turkey using the Latin alphabet.
 Laz is endangered as its speakers are shifting to Turkish.